blaze/blaze/docs/source/csv.rst

 Interacting with CSV files often breaks down in one of two ways

-1. We incorrectly guess the dialect of the CSV file (e.g. wrong delimiter, presence or absense of a header, ...)
+1. We incorrectly guess the dialect of the CSV file (e.g. wrong delimiter, presence or absence of a header, ...)
 2. We incorrectly guess the type of a column with the CSV file (e.g. an integer column turns out to have floats in it)

 Because Blaze operates in a lazy way, giving you access to large CSV files